 I stood up to Santander’s racial discrimination.

-British courts ruled that Santander UK (the high street bank), its Directors and its Heads, motivated by race, racially discriminated against me to throw me out of my job.
+SUMMARY: British courts ruled that Santander UK (the high street bank), its Directors and its Heads, motivated by race, racially discriminated against me to throw me out of my job.
 Our courts also ruled that Santander had breached its written employment contract with me by under-paying me thousands of pounds of wages.
-Santander argued that British law allows discrimination based on skin colour against people and that it had done nothing wrong whatsoever.
+One of the many arguments Santander made was that British law allows discrimination against people based on skin colour and that it had done nothing wrong whatsoever.
 Our courts re-iterated that discrimination against people based on their skin colour is unlawful in Britain.
 They highlighted that Santander Directors and Heads (including one, Steven Oon, who disclosed that he was paid discretionary annual bonuses of around £450,000, in addition to his salary) had failed to perform properly the British statutory duties expected of them.
 Of one Santander Head, Nigel Hopkins, our courts highlighted that the testimony he gave under oath was ‘contradictory’, ‘inconsistent’, and ‘changing’.
 In layman terms, he lied under an oath taken solemnly to serve our courts truthfully.
 Our courts also highlighted that Santander, having been found guilty of race discrimination, made no apology for its wrongdoings.
 They ordered Santander to re-employ me in an attempt to undo the damage it had caused and, thereby, avoid it having to pay compensation.
 Santander, however, refused outright to re-employ me, declaring initially that its reason was because I had stood up to its racially motivated unlawful acts.
 Our courts highlighted Santander’s unreasonable behaviour and ruled that it had disobeyed court orders without any good reason.
 They concluded that Santander’s racially motivated wrongdoings inflicted life changing damage, destroying and ending my career.
 For years, Santander argued to our courts that it should not have to pay me any compensation at all.
 It even tried to float the comical idea that I was to blame for its racially motivated unlawful aggression and for the ensuing destruction of my career.
 Our courts rejected all of its arguments, clarified that I was in no way to blame, and ordered it to pay financial compensation, the level of which they increased in light of its failures to act properly.
-Santander’s racially motivated, unlawful, unreasonable, antisocial behaviours made British legal history, and are documented in British court records and judgements in the case Chagger vs Santander & Hopkins.
-For more details, read below.

 Unprovoked Racially Motivated Aggression